OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ## Output
 /home/intelFPGA_pro/22.3/quartus/bin/quartus
 ```
-Note, for some Linux distributions such as Red Hat 8.2, Quartus requires installation of the following libraries:
+Note, for some Linux distributions such as RHEL 8.2, Quartus requires installation of the following libraries:
 ```bash session
 sudo dnf install libnsl
 sudo dnf install ncurses-compat-libs sudo ln -s /usr/bin/python3 /usr/bin/python
 ```

-You will need to obtain a license for Quartus Pro to compile the design.
+You will need to obtain a license for Intel Quartus Prime Pro version 22.3 to compile the design.
 This license is obtained from Intel.
-Additionally, OFS for Stratix 10 requires a license for the Low Latency 10Gbps Ethernet MAC (6AF7 0119) IP core.
+Additionally, OFS for Intel® Stratix 10® FPGA requires a license for the Low Latency 10Gbps Ethernet MAC (6AF7 0119) IP core.
 This license is required to generate a programming file using the provided OFS source code.
 The Low Latency 10Gbps Ethernet MAC (6AF7 0119) IP core license patch installer is provided in the ofs-d5005 git repository in the /license directory.
 After cloning the OFS release in step 4 below, you can install this IP license.